-Fundamentals of Photography Laboratory
+Fundamentals of Photography Laboratory 108 hours laboratory

 This class is a lab for the beginning photo student or persons who have a background in photography and wish to improve their skills.
 The emphasis is on practical applications of image processing, including digital and traditional technologies.
 This class is intended for senior citizens.